 |Memory||4GB RAM||4GB RAM|

 |Battery Life||Up to 13 hours||Up to 10 hours|

 |Dimensions||185 x 284.8 x 6.3mm||247.6 x 178.5 x 6.1mm|

 |Weight||608 g||458 g Wi-Fi, 460 g 3G/LTE|

-There are some pretty noticeable differences between these two tablets, including the physical size as well as the screen resolution, processors, battery life, and more.
-Let's dig deeper into how they compare.
+There are some pretty noticeable differences between these two tablets, including the physical size and the screen resolution, processors, battery life, and more.
+So let's dig deeper into how they compare.